 I don’t mean to attack your school of thought on diet, and I thoroughly enjoy reading your website.
 I’ve learned so much coming here and agree with you on so many things.
 I’ve just been there done that with low-carb and it was not a good experience.
 What is your opinion on my reaction to a low carb diet? ~ Paul

-Congratulations for seeing the light and becoming a recovering vegetarian. 🙂
+Congratulations on seeing the light and becoming a recovering vegetarian. 🙂

 I have not read the book Perfect Health Diet, but I did go to their website and review their philosophy and read their dietary guidelines.
 Since they are basically promoting a version of an evolutionary diet, I am in agreement with some of their philosophy and they appear to be contributing some valuable information to the field.